‘Grimm’ Season 6 Final Episode: Multiple Deaths, Nick Fights Someone Unexpected

 Grimm Season 6, the swansong season of the NBC series, is wrapping up on Friday, March 31.
-The final episode is expected to be dark and emotional, featuring blood and gore, and tragic end.
+The final episode is expected to be dark and emotional, featuring blood and gore and tragic end.
 Nick (David Giuntoli) takes on an invincible dark force in Episode 13 of Grimm Season 6, which is aptly titled “The End.”
 His final fight is set to leave behind a trail of dead bodies.

 The penultimate episode of Grimm Season 6, “Zerstorer Shrugged,” sees the arrival of the dark force in Portland.
-Nick and Eve (Bitsie Tulloch) return home from the other side, along with Zerstorer, who turns out to be more scarier and dangerous than everyone initially thought.
+Nick and Eve (Bitsie Tulloch) return home from the other side, along with Zerstorer, who turns out to be much scarier and more dangerous than everyone initially thought.
 The Skull guy immediately sets his eyes on Diana (Hannah R. Loyd), who he wants to take as his child bride, according to the synopsis of Grimm Season 6 Episode 12.

 Can her family save her? #Grimm pic.twitter.com/qXHOqDzSvy